shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Webhooks and geographic considerations

-The default {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
-Optimization for delivery times may be possible when [configuring your site to a location that is remote from this region](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_data_management_ar_storage_location_html).
+The {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
+Optimization for delivery times may be possible by hosting your webhook endpint in a location closer to US-East.

 #### Status codes